oarevalo/homePortals/Home/readme.txt

 4. Installing HomePortals
 -----------------------------------------------------------------------
 Installing HomePortals is as easy as unzipping the installation package at the webserver root.
-All HomePortals files are contained within a single directory called /Home that must site at the root level of your site.
+All HomePortals files are contained within a single directory called /Home that must sit at the root level of your site.
 To verify the installation, use your browser to go to the /Home directory and you will see the current version of your HomePortals installation.